Pages in this Section

 - Staffing Levels

-– All teachers are part of Special Needs training programmes which lead to official qualifications in Autism, Specific Learning Difficulties, Visual Impairment, Hearing Impairment and Behaviour Management.
-In addition all staff have regular high quality Continued Professional Development in all aspects of Needs related to our pupils.
+All teachers are part of Special Needs training programmes which lead to official qualifications in Autism, Specific Learning Difficulties, Visual Impairment, Hearing Impairment and Behaviour Management.
+In addition, all staff have regular high quality Continued Professional Development in all aspects of learning needs related to our pupils.

-– Samuel Cody staff provide training for other staff within Rushmoor and Hart and are an integral part of Initial Teacher training in this area.
+Samuel Cody staff provide training for other staff within Rushmoor and Hart and are an integral part of Initial Teacher training in this area via Reading University.

 - Professionals in school

-- Speech & Language Therapist (in addition to our own).
+Speech & Language Therapist (in addition to our own) SEND SALT

 Equipment & Facilities

-– Both inside and outside of the school is fully wheelchair accessible.
+Both inside and outside of the school are fully wheelchair accessible.

 - Individual Pupil resources